 - Encourage the heart

-The theory suggests that if individuals learn to use these five practices on a regular basis, they would be more effective as leaders.
-The five practices are easy to understand and, with practice, can be mastered by almost anyone.
+The theory suggests that if individuals learn to use these 5 practices on a regular basis, they would be more effective as leaders.
+The five practices of exemplary leaders are easy to understand and, with practice, can be mastered by almost anyone.
 The rest of this chapter will describe each of the five practices in detail.

 Model the Way